Doh Kyung-soo: 2016–2020: Lead roles, recognition and military service

-In 2017, D.O. starred in the comedy thriller film Room No.7.
+In 2017, Doh starred in the comedy thriller film Room No.7.
 The same year, he played a supporting role in Kim Yong-hwa's film Along with the Gods: The Two Worlds, a blockbuster adaptation of the webtoon of the same name, about a court in the afterlife where the deceased undergo multiple trials for 49 days.
-In December 2017, D.O. attended the Macau International Film Festival alongside director Choi Dong-hoon as a Korean public relations ambassador.
-In 2018, D.O. starred in Swing Kids, a film set in a prison camp in South Korea during the Korean War.
+In December 2017, Doh attended the Macau International Film Festival alongside director Choi Dong-hoon as a Korean public relations ambassador.
+In 2018, Doh starred in Swing Kids, a film set in a prison camp in South Korea during the Korean War.
 He plays a North Korean soldier who falls in love with tap dancing in the midst of all the chaos.
 Later that year, he was cast in his first small-screen leading role, playing a crown prince in 100 Days My Prince.
 The series was a commercial success, becoming the fifth highest-rated Korean drama in cable television history and in 2020, became the first CJ ENM drama to be broadcast in Japan's public television channel, NHK General TV.

 Military service

-In May 2019, D.O. was reported to be among the conscripted soldiers for July, to the surprise of many.
+In May 2019, Doh was reported to be among the conscripted soldiers for July, to the surprise of many.
 Shortly after the news, he posted a handwritten letter on EXO's official fan club confirming and announcing his upcoming enlistment for South Korea's mandatory military service.
 He enlisted as an active duty soldier on July 1, 2019.
 On the same day, he released the single "That's Okay," a song that he co-wrote, through the SM Station project as a gift for his fans.
 After completing his training, he served at the Capital Mechanized Infantry Division (Fierce Tiger Division) as a food handler (kitchen police).

-In 2020, D.O. participated in the Taegeukgi (Korean Flag) Campaign for the 70th anniversary of Korean War and was cast in a commemorative rerun of the original military musical Return: The Promise of the Day, playing the role of young Seungho, marking it as his musical theater debut.
+In 2020, Doh participated in the Taegeukgi (Korean Flag) Campaign for the 70th anniversary of Korean War and was cast in a commemorative rerun of the original military musical Return: The Promise of the Day, playing the role of young Seungho, marking it as his musical theater debut.
 A special run of the musical was broadcast live via Naver TV on June 10, 2020.
 Due to COVID-19 protocols, in-person performances were cancelled and shifted to online broadcast between September 24 to 26, 2020.

-During his service, Doh Kyung-soo also participated in Military Manpower Administration's "I Am Proud" campaign.
+During his service, Doh also participated in Military Manpower Administration's "I Am Proud" campaign.
 He was also selected in the South Korea's Ministry of Justice awareness campaign against "Digital Sexual Exploitation".

-After taking his final military vacation leave in December 2020 without returning to his base in compliance with the army's protocols regarding the COVID-19 pandemic, D.O. was officially discharged on January 25, 2021.
+After taking his final military vacation leave in December 2020 without returning to his base in compliance with the army's protocols regarding the COVID-19 pandemic, Doh was officially discharged on January 25, 2021.